aclemons/emailrelay/doc/reference.rst

     --address-verifier=account:check --domain=example.com --delivery-dir=@app/in

-With the *remote* parameter the recipient address is valid only if it is a local account but it is treated as not local so that the e-mail message will be available for forwarding rather than delivery.
+With the *remote* parameter the recipient address is valid only if it matches a local account but it is treated as remote so that the e-mail message will be available for forwarding rather than delivery.

 Authentication
 ==============
-E-MailRelay can perform 'client-side' authentication when connecting to remote SMTP servers, and 'server-side' authentication when remote clients connect to the E-MailRelay server.
+E-MailRelay can perform 'client-side' authentication when connecting to remote SMTP_ servers, and 'server-side' authentication when remote clients connect to the E-MailRelay server.

 SMTP authentication is enabled with the *--client-auth* and *--server-auth*